 We are grateful to these publications for helping us to publicise the great work that IP Ability are doing.
 We hope it empowers more people to get involved in the campaign for change.

-You may also be interested in the July 2020 interview we recorded with IP Ability committee member Jonathan Andrews, on the topic of “Allies & Intersectionality”.
+You may also be interested in the July and September 2020 interviews we recorded with IP Ability committee members Jonathan Andrews and Chris Clarke, on the topic of “Allies & Intersectionality”.

 If you can help us with future publicity, please contact IPAbility Network@gmail.com.